Elisabeth Svendsen: Animal advocacy

 Svendsen established a sister charity to the Donkey Sanctuary, called the Elisabeth Svendsen Trust for Children and Donkeys, during the mid-1970s.
 The trust provides riding therapy between donkeys and children with special needs.
 During her career, Svendsen authored more than twelve books, including two autobiographies, Down Among the Donkeys in 1981 and For the Love of Donkeys in 1993, as well as a series of children's books.

 Svendsen became a Member of the Order of the British Empire in 1980.
 In 2001, the Royal Society for the Prevention of Cruelty to Animals awarded her with the Lord Erskine Award.

 Later life and death

 Svendsen retired from full-time work in 2007.
 In April 2011, Elisabeth Svendsen named an orphaned donkey foal after Prince William in honour of the Prince's upcoming wedding to Catherine Middleton.
 The foal had arrived at the Donkey Sanctuary on 9 April after its mother was unable to care for him.
 Svendsen said at the time, "It's a real honour to have Prince William with us and I can't think of a better name for him, thus to mark the occasion of the royal wedding."

 Elisabeth Svendsen died at her home on 11 May 2011, after suffering a stroke at the age of 81.
 She was survived by her four children—Clive, Lise, Sarah and Paul; eight grandchildren; and two great-grandchildren.
-Her son, Paul Svendsen, is the head of The Donkey Sanctuary's European operations.